 Long Islanders are fortunate to have their own drinking water source, underground aquifers created hundreds of thousands of years ago by the glaciers that moved through this region.
 Permeable surfaces, such as open land, are necessary for rain and snow to be absorbed and make their way downward to replenish the aquifer.
 Water is cleaned along the way as it passes through layers of silt, sand and gravel before it reaches its destination.

 In an effort to protect Long Island’s aquifers, unique in New York State, nine Special Groundwater Protection Areas (SGPAs) were designated in the early 80’s.
 These areas, also known as the Deep Flow Recharge Areas, represent the headwaters of the system and are the most important areas to protect.
-Two SGPA’s are located in the Land Alliance’s designated area, North Hills and Oyster Bay, and their boundaries represent the heart of the Land Alliance’s priority conservation area.
+Two SGPA’s are located in the Land Alliance’s designated area, North Hills and no prescription viagra sale Oyster Bay, and their boundaries represent the heart of the Land Alliance’s priority conservation area.

 Long Islanders are also very fortunate to enjoy 1,180 miles of shoreline.
 Our coastal areas provide us with beautiful scenic vistas and extraordinary recreational opportunities.
 They also support a vibrant fishing industry and attract tourists at a rate of more than five million per year generating millions of dollars of support for our local economy.